 Expenditure on Christchurch’s recovery is estimated to reach around $50 billion when all is said and done.
 At the first Christchurch Leaders’ Forum, we celebrated an upcoming “Goldilocks” period of cranes filling the skyline and major public and private sector projects taking shape.
 It is a positive time for the city, but we must be mindful that funding sources are becoming exhausted.
 We are nearing the end of the insurance rebuilds and major banks are tightening lending criteria and need to look further afield to fund the remaining rebuild.

 Right now, Christchurch is in a stage of heavy commercial development.
 Following Regenerate Christchurch’s release of the Cathedral Square Long-Term Vision, we are starting to see what the future holds for our central city.
 A scan of the central city highlights a hive of building activity in key areas: near the office where my organisation, Development Christchurch Limited (DCL) is housed, new buildings are rising and work is well underway to retain the façade and rebuild behind the Duncan’s Buildings on High Street.
-This will help meld the old with the new.
+This will help blend the old with the new.

 This is great news for a city eager to experience new options for work and entertainment.
 But for all the work, some empty sites remain.
-With insurance funds largely spent and the big banks responding to wider economic conditions, we need to look ‘outside the box’ and confront the fact that without new funding streams and approaches the goal of having 20,000 people living in the central city is at risk.
+With insurance funds largely spent and the big banks responding to wider economic conditions, we need to look ‘outside the box’ and confront the fact that without new funding streams and approaches, the goal of having 20,000 people living in the central city is at real risk.